nass16/pwn-structs/structs/readme.md

 </pre>
 ## Status

 This project is a work in progress.
-I'll add more as soon as possible.
+I'll add more structs as soon as possible.

 The structs will be always updated to ensure they are compatible with the latest game version.